CopyCat73/node-red-contrib-youless/README.md

 Energy measurements from the Youless LS120 device

 Enter your device ip and optional password in the node settings.
 Attach a node to the measurements output.
-Each value type ins sent in a separate message with value payload and topics as described below.
+Each value type is sent in a separate message with value payload and topics as described below.

 The following values are reported (based on LS120 device):